ugliestie/musicemoji/README.md

 Telegram bot which updates your Telegram accout status with emoji of current track

 >[!NOTE]
-> Granting permission relies on this simple Github Pages [webapp](https://github.com/ugliestie/emojistatuspermission) which do only this action.
+> Granting permission relies on this simple Github Pages [webapp](https://github.com/ugliestie/emojistatuspermission) which do only that action.
 It's source code is open like this repo :3

 ### Install
 ```sh